wi-re/wi-re.github.io/_projects/solver_03_diffSPH.md

 related_publications: true
 ---

-Nothing to see here, yet.
+Our new and fancy fully differentiable SPH solver, more to see soon in your favorite journals!